ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 **Code**

 Code in this context ranges from individual instructions and scripts, to software.
-Individual instructions and scripts are code that execute specific tasks or algorithms within research contexts, from simple data manipulation and visualisation to complex simulations.
+Individual instructions and scripts are pieces of code that execute specific tasks or algorithms within research contexts.
+This could include anything from simple data manipulation or visualisation to complex simulations.
 Software encompasses code in a packaged, documented and operational form, designed to conduct a range of scientific tasks, thereby becoming an essential tool in the research project.

 **Workflows**